awslabs/clickstream-web/README.md

 - **isLogEvents**: whether to print out event json for debugging, default is false.
 - **authCookie**: your auth cookie for AWS application load balancer auth cookie.
 - **sessionTimeoutDuration**: the duration for session timeout millisecond, default is 1800000
+- **idleTimeoutDuration**: the maximum duration of user inactivity before triggering an idle state, default is 120000 millisecond, Any idle duration exceeding this threshold will be removed in the user_engagement events on the current page.
 - **searchKeyWords**: the customized Keywords for trigger the `_search` event, by default we detect `q`, `s`, `search`, `query` and `keyword` in query parameters.
 - **domainList**: if your website cross multiple domain, you can customize the domain list.
 The `_outbound` attribute of the `_click` event will be true when a link leads to a website that's not a part of your configured domain.